saml-dev/obsidian-custom-js/README.md

 const {CoolString} = customJS
 dv.list(dv.pages().file.name.map(n => CoolString.coolify(n)))
 ```

+// templater template
+<%*
+const {CoolString} = customJS;
+tR += CoolString.coolify(tp.file.title);
+%>
 ````

 Make sure you add `scripts/coolString.js` to the settings page for CustomJS and voila!
-When entering preview mode for the dataviewjs block you should see a list of all your files with a little extra 😎
+When entering preview mode for the dataviewjs block you should see a list of all your files with a little extra 😎 — inserting the templater template will output a similar result with just the current file name.

 ## Advanced example
 You can pass anything as parameters to your functions to allow for some incredible code reuse.
 A dataview example that I use to manage tasks: